Conveuropean logo

 Hot summer day in Thun

-July 2013 | Thun | Switzerland
+Thun Switzerland

 Last GDR watchtower still standing in Berlin

-July 2013 | Berlin | Germany
+Berlin Germany

-Everytime I go to Berlin I'm very quickly reminded why this my favorite European city.
-As soon as I’m getting close to Alexanderplatz, I feel excited to realize that I’m again visiting the German capital.
-The first time I visited the city was 7 years ago and it’s amazing how the city have changed in that short time: The palace of the republic is gone, the hauptbahnhof is completed and the area around the parliament is getting nicer and nicer.
-Each time I visit Berlin I get the opportunity to see something new I haven’t seen before and this time it was not an exception: When we were walking near to Postdamer platz we saw a small flyer talking about a watching tower and indeed we found hidden by a tree one of the last remaining surveillance symbols of the GDR.
+Every time I go to Berlin, I'm quickly reminded why this is my favorite European city.
+As I get close to Alexanderplatz, I feel excited to be visiting the German capital again.
+The first time I visited the city was 7 years ago, and it’s amazing how much the city has changed in that short time: The Palace of the Republic is gone, the Hauptbahnhof has been completed, and the area around the parliament is getting nicer and nicer.
+Each time I visit Berlin, I get the opportunity to see something new I haven’t seen before, and this time was no exception: While we were walking near Postdamer Platz, we saw a small flyer talking about a watchtower, and indeed we found, hidden by a tree, one of the last remaining surveillance symbols of the GDR.

 Tightrope walk over the Limmat.

-July 2013 | Zurich | Switzerland
+Zurich Switzerland

 Last weekend I was in Zurich enjoying the last day of the festival Zueri Faescht.
-I wasn't aware but my friend A. told me this festival only takes place every three years, so I'm glad I made it even if it was only for the last day.
+I wasn't aware that my friend A. told me this festival only takes place every three years, so I'm glad I made it even if it was only for the last day.
 The city was absolutely packed and there was music and food all over and plenty of shows.
-One of the most impressive ones in my opinion was the tightrope walk between the towers of St. Peters Church and the Grossmunster cathedral, over the Limmat river by Alfons Bügler.
-It was really spooky to see this tighrope walker to go from one church to the other without any protection.
+One of the most impressive ones in my opinion was the tightrope walk between the towers of St. Peters Church and the Grossmunster cathedral, over the Limmat River by Alfons Bügler.
+It was really spooky to see this tightrope walker go from one church to the other without any protection.
 I took this photo when he was starting the walk in St. Peters.

 Central Square in Kazimierz Dolny